 He first traveled to Africa because of his love for adventure and, it seems, his passion for Steam Engines that would never leave him.
 Thanks to his vision, Elsa, an African 2 foot gauge engine still rests in a shed somewhere back in the England in which she was made.
 If she could think she would be longing for him to fire the boiler up one more time.
 Number plates, photographs, and other paraphernalia, not to mention his published books on the subject, all no doubt reminded him of his time working on the railways of former Rhodesia.

-It was because of a near miss on the railways of Africa, a brush with death, that my Father-in-Law became a believer.
+It was because of a near miss on the railways of Africa, a brush with death, that he became a believer.
 There was a dramatic angelic nature to that encounter, and visions of protective angels was something he experienced during his final illness.
 He occasionally spoke of angelic protection during his painful experiences while serving as a soldier in Zimbabwean wars.

-During the many-year stay in Africa, my father-in-law returned to England twice and trained as a minister and teacher.
+During the many-year stay in Africa, he returned to England twice and trained as a minister and teacher.
 And for the rest of his life he would combine those two careers.
 First in Africa, where at one point what could almost be described as a mini-revival occurred.
 Always willing to reach out to those others reject it is no surprise that he has spent the last decade or more of his life working both as a prison educator, and as the minister of Broad Oak Chapel.
 His pastoral care was legendary and particularly in his relationship with the prisoners he would go way beyond the call of duty.
 A small group of Christian Gypsies also found a warm welcome.

 When I first met him, to be honest I am not sure what this quiet, humble man thought of me.
-I was a brash, enthusiastic young buck, in a wacky church, and worst of all I was taking away his second eldest daughter before the first born had got married.
-As I have joked before with Donna, Andrée’s older sister, I am very glad he didn’t try and pull the trick that Jacob’s Father-in-Law pulled on him!
+I was a brash, enthusiastic young buck, in a wacky church,

 It is a mark of a true Christian that even in his dying illness he was more concerned for others than himself.
 When, during a particularly difficult phase of his illness, and at one of the many points till now we thought we might be about to loose him, he opened his eyes and said “You are a good man, Adrian” you have no idea what it meant to me.

-Father to my wife.
+Father to three.
 Grandfather to my children.
 Pastor to many.
 Friend to all.
 Today I grieve for him.
 Someday, perhaps sooner than I think, I will meet him again.
 He left us too soon, but surely it always feels like that.
 Today he is with the angels he spoke of seeing, and more importantly, the Jesus who saved him all those years ago.

 So as I said at the beginning, we grieve, but not in the same way as those who have no hope.